 These are all ebooks and all can be downloaded as PDF, mobi (for kindle) or epub.
 You have the access to all three options!

-Option 2 includes all material from option 1 plus these two video routines:
+Option 2 includes the ebooks from option 1 plus the videos highlighted below:

-Option 3 includes all of the material from options 1 and 2 plus the first three videos from the "Muscle Control and Proprioception" workshop series:
+Option 3 includes all of the material from options 1 and 2 plus the three videos highlighted below

-Each of these videos includes a quick reference PDF.
+The two latter videos workshops include a quick reference PDF.

 You can also go directly to the gumroad website to order this product using this URL: